Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Hljóðaklettar is a wonderful place

-But we started out and it was a short way to Hljóðaklettar or Echo Rocks as I have seen it translated.
+But we started out, and it was a short way to Hljóðaklettar or Echo Rocks, as I have seen it translated.
 A literal translation would be Sound Rocks.
-The place is named in this way since that if you close your eyes there, you are unable to hear from where the sound of the nearby Jökulsá river comes from.
-I didn’t try this so I am the fence on this one.
-But no matter, Hiking in Hljóðaklettar is fantastic, Hljóðaklettar is a wonderful place.
-It is a city-like area of beautiful and large rock formation made out of basalt stacks.
-I may be old fashioned but my very favorite place in Hljóðaklettar is the wonderful Tröllakirkja or Troll Church.
-I remember visiting it as a child and this place really jogged my imagination.
-When you see it yourself you will understand why.
+The place is named in this way because if you close your eyes there, you cannot hear the sound of the nearby Jökulsá river.
+I haven’t tried this, so I am on the fence about this one.
+But no matter, hiking in Hljóðaklettar is fantastic.
+Hljóðaklettar is a wonderful place.
+It is a city-like area of beautiful, large rock formations made of basalt stacks.
+I may be old-fashioned, but my very favorite place in Hljóðaklettar is the wonderful Tröllakirkja or Troll Church.
+I remember visiting it as a child, and it really sparked my imagination.
+When you see it yourself, you will understand why.

 No limit to the art of nature